aschenbrenera/pf2e_rules/PF2e/Items/Weapon/Longbow.md

 	- Your attacks against targets that are at a distance within the range listed take a –2 penalty.
 - Critical Specialization - [[Bow Group]] (when granted by an ability)
 	- If the target of the critical hit is adjacent to a surface, it gets stuck to that surface by the missile.
-		- The target is [[Immobilized]] and must spend an Interact action to attempt a DC 10 [[Athletics]] check to pull the missile free; it can't move from its space until it succeeds.
-The creature doesn't become stuck if it is [[Incorporeal]], is liquid, or could otherwise escape without effort.
+		- The target is Immobilized and must spend an Interact action to attempt a DC 10 Athletics check to pull the missile free; it can't move from its space until it succeeds.
+The creature doesn't become stuck if it is Incorporeal, is liquid, or could otherwise escape without effort.